ajtran303/Initial-Pre-Work/README.md

 ## How many instances of the databases connected to the server application are created?

-There are as many databases connected to the server as needed.
-There is at least one instance connected, because the database stores data.
+I think there at least one instance connected because the database is where the data is stored for the back-end code to work on.

+There could be as many databases as needed, depending on how much data there is and how it is organized.